 The breadth of useful and innovative features within Adobe Experience Manager (AEM) covers many different aspects of creating an amazing digital experience:

 What about speed?
 While all of the dynamic and intricate functionality AEM provides is impressive, it does impact the speed of the site.
 You may already know that page load time has a direct impact on SEO, revenue, customer satisfaction, and conversion rates.
 Load time often comes down to page design and optimizing the when and how of loading resources on a page.
 You’ve organized, minified, and gzipped…What more can you do!?
-There’s a few more design tricks with clientlibs you can take advantage of if you’re looking to create extremely fast websites.
+There are a few more design tricks with clientlibs you can take advantage of if you’re looking to create extremely fast websites.

 Load only what you need